 Welcome to our Frequently Asked Questions section.
-Below are some of the questions most commonly asked by our users, if you can't find what you're looking for then find out how to contact us by visiting our Contact Us page.
+Below are some of the questions most commonly asked by our users, if you can't find what you're looking for then find out how to contact us by visiting our Contact Details page.

 There are two ways to find a price.
 You can use the search box found at the top of the page, simply enter the make and/or model of your phone or electronic device and you should see it appear below the box, click on your model to go straight to the comparison page for that model.
 If your product doesn't appear then try hitting the enter key or search button, if your product is in our database then it should appear on this page.